SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 I strongly recommed to memorize the phrases in the language you use to interact with Jona.
 You will always find the current version of the grammar files in the *Resources\Grammars* folder of the Simulator Controller distribution.
 Or you can take a look at the files in the [Resources\Grammars directory on GitHub](https://github.com/SeriousOldMan/Simulator-Controller/tree/main/Resources/Grammars), for example the German version [Race Engineer.grammars.de](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Resources/Grammars/Race%20Engineer.grammars.de).

+### Enabling and disabling specific warnings and announcements

+Jona will give you a lot of information about fuel level, damages after an accident, and so on.
+You may disable these warnings by using a special voice command:

+	[Please] No more *warning* [please]

+As you might expect, the word "please" is optional.
+Available options for *warning* are: "fuel warnings", "damage warnings", "damage analysis", "weather warnings" (when the assistant Cato is active, it will take the duty for weather warnings).
+After you have disabled one of the warnings (all are enabled by default), you can reenable it with the following command:

+	[Please] Give me *warning* [please]

 ## Racing with Jona

 Racing with Jona is easy, just begin your session and wait until Jona will contact you.
 This will be a few seconds after you crossed the start finish line after your first complete lap.
 Jona will be available in Practice, Qualification and Race sessions, but the amount of support you can expect from Jona will vary between those session types.
 Pitstops, for example, will only be handled during race sessions.